logicalclocks/hops-docs/docs/installation_guide/hops_auto_installation_guide.rst

 Coming soon..

-Linux On-Premises (bare-metal)
+On-Premises
 ---------------------------------------

-You will need to prepare for installation by
+For on-premises (bare-metal) installations, You will need to prepare for installation by:

 #. identifying a *master* host, from which you will run Karamel (it should have a display for Karamel's user interface);
 #. identifying a set of *target* hosts, on which the Hops software and 3rd party services will be installed.